Gregory of Khandzta: Biography

+Gregory enjoyed the respect of both Georgian nobility and clergy.
+He played an influential role in the election of Arsenius I of Iberia as Catholicos of Kartli (860–887).
+His hagiography recounts numerous miracles, including healing the sick, calming animals, and controlling natural phenomena.
 Saint Gregory of Khandzta died as a centenarian in 861, surrounded by followers and disciples.
-The Georgian Orthodox Church marks his memory on the day of his death, October 18.
+The Eastern Orthodox Church marks his memory on the day of his death, October 18.
 His life was compiled in the hagiographic work written by Giorgi Merchule in 951.